altocodenl/TODIS/readme.md

                      = "delicious chocolate cake for eight!"
 ```

 We just snuck in the name of the message in between `:` and the list.
 It's a bit terse, but feels better than creating something more longwinded.
+Having a name allows us to refer to the message received by the outer call from within the sequence.

+By the way, the *outer call* is the call that defines the sequence; the *inner call(s)* are those that happen when the sequence is taking place.

 We're now ready to see the expansion of the sequence, which is what happens between the call and the response.
 We'll omit the definition of `make cake` (since we've just provided it) and focus on how `today's cake for 8` comes into existence.